nf-core/dualrnaseq/docs/usage.md

 `--input`

-Input files can be read as either .fastq or .fastq.gz.
+Input files can be read as either uncompressed or compressed (gzip) fasta or fastq files.
 They should be named descriptively without spaces and special characters (such as : and @), with the corresponding replicate (if any) denoted with a capital `R` or lower case `r`, and read number `1` or `2` appended at the end.
 The best practise for this pipeline is to use underscores to separate different experimental conditions, for example:

 | Paired-end | Single-end |
 | --- | --- |